If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Links That Rank makes it simple to build white-hat backlinks to a website to improve your Google rankings.
 Their landing page does a great job of addressing the main concerns of their customers (primarily, that Google will punish them for buying backlinks).
 But my favorite part of their landing page is the interactive element at the top… it makes buying so easy.
 Just select how many links of varying domain authorities you want and click “Continue.”
 Then you can check out, indicate your URLs, and select your anchor text.
 If your product or service is relatively affordable and you make buying easy, you have a good chance of improving your conversion rate.

-14. Engage.Guru — For Email Marketing Consulting
+14. Engage.Guru Landing Page — For Email Marketing Consulting

 The Takeaway: Push on your target market’s pain points.